Brighter-bits/EverybodyCodes/README.md

 They're not actual days.
 Okay, so today, the 2025 Quest and the first story were put onto the website.
 In my excitement, I clicked onto the story and then wondered why Sir Enigmaticus Enscriptus was in bold.
 I clicked it and started Quest 19...

+FOR THE LOVE OF EVERYTHING, LEARN TO READ!!!!!
+"From the beginning of the message key sequence".

+Next part can't be brute force, however, since we go from the beginning of the message key sequence, each pass will be exactly the same.
+E.g, the character in spot [4][4] will always be moved to spot [5][6].
+If I can find the exact transformation, I can just apply it over and over, which is maybe faster?
+It is faster, if I also compute where the character will go after 4000 passes, I can optimise it further.
+Then again, it's only "optimised", the thing still takes over 10 minutes to run, but I'm happy with it.

+# Day 13

+Back to normal...
+Dijkstra again?!